 Note: The Mexican system for taxing excess dividend distributions may be detrimental to U.S. individual shareholders and less-than-10% corporate shareholders because the tax would not be creditable for U.S. income tax purposes because it is imposed on the company and not the shareholders.
 U.S. corporate shareholders that own 10% or more of the voting shares of a Mexican company that makes an excess distribution can generally obtain a credit for this tax in the form of a deemed-paid credit under §902 of the U.S. Internal Revenue Code.
 However, because the excess distribution is subject to an effective Mexican tax rate of 42.86%, such tax would likely give rise to excess U.S. foreign tax credits unless the recipient U.S. corporate shareholder were to have low-taxed foreign-source income from other sources.

 4. Taxation of Redemptions and Liquidations

+a.
+General

 In general, there are three methods by which a shareholder may dispose of its shares: